Oryon/kvsync/README.md

 ### Storing Structs

-For `struct` types, adding an additional `/`, results each of  struct's fields is stored as different object.
+For `struct` types, adding an additional `/`, results in storing each of struct's fields as different object.
 Such objects are either stored as JSON (using format `<parent-format>/<attribute-name>`), or using a custom format, which can be specified by *struct tags*.

 For example, considering the following struct: